ISEEKYAN/mbridge/README.md

 MBridge provides a seamless bridge between Hugging Face models and Megatron-Core's optimized implementation for efficient distributed training and inference.
 It also offers necessary tools and processes for integrating Reinforcement Learning (RL) with Megatron.

+MBridge is a prototype project, the idea has been adopted as [Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge).
+For more advanced features such as training loop, mixed precision(FP8, BF16, FP4 etc.), PEFT, please refer to Megatron-Bridge.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ISEEKYAN/mbridge)
 [中文文档](README.zh-CN.md)